Cognitive Behavioral Health Therapy

 Dialectical Behavior Therapy (DBT)

-While dialectical behavior therapy (DBT) was initially formulated to help those with borderline personality disorder (BPD), it's since been adapted to treat other mental health conditions.
+While dialectical behavior therapy (DBT) was initially formulated to help those with borderline personality disorder (BPD), it is since been adapted to treat other mental health conditions.
 For example, people who cannot regulate their emotions or exhibit self-destructive behaviors typically respond well to this form of therapy.

 Acceptance And Commitment Therapy (ACT)